Palm Island

 Employment conditions in Palm Island face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, construction is under-represented with only 2.4% of Palm Island's workforce compared to Rest of Qld's 10.1%.
-Limited local employment opportunities are suggested by the difference between Census working population and resident population.
-Over the 12 months to September 2025, labour force levels increased by 1.6%, while employment declined by 10.5%, causing unemployment to rise by 4.0 percentage points.
+Conversely, construction is under-represented, with only 2.4% of Palm Island's workforce compared to 10.1% in Rest of Qld.
+The area appears to offer limited local employment opportunities, as indicated by the disparity between Census working population and resident population counts.
+Over the 12 months to September 2025, labour force levels increased by 1.3%, while employment declined by 11.2%, causing unemployment to rise by 4.2 percentage points.
 In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate a projected expansion of national employment by 6.6% over five years and 13.7% over ten years, though growth rates vary significantly between industry sectors.
-Applying these projections to Palm Island's employment mix suggests local employment should increase by 7.7% over five years and 16.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Palm Island.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these industry-specific projections to Palm Island's employment mix suggests local employment should increase by 7.7% over five years and 16.0% over ten years.

 Frequently Asked Questions - Employment